 - Navigate: Click this option to navigate through the pages of your website to view heatmaps of those pages.

-INFO: The VWO website runs heatmaps on your live website on any pages
+INFO: The VWO website runs heatmaps on your live website on any

-browse your website and view heatmaps on any page.
+option to browse your website and view heatmaps on any page.

-NOTE: With this option, You can also view heatmaps on dynamic URLs such
+NOTE: With this option, You can also view heatmaps on dynamic

-as pages behind sign-in, checkout pages, and so on.
+URLs such as pages behind sign-in, checkout pages, and so on.

 - Clicks: Displays the total number of visitor clicks on the page.
 Switch between Latest Clicks (latest 5000 clicks by default) and All Clicks to view.